parryc/thevoid/templates/leflan/language_lithuanian.md

 The third person form of the verb determines which conjugation is used.
 Ex., if the verb ends in an _a_ it is the 1st conjugation.

 Transitive verbs are usually followed by the ACC.
-However, if the verb is negative, it is followed by the GEN.
+However, if the verb is negative, it is followed by the GEN. Impersonal verbs do not change object case in the negative (e.g. _patinka_)

 ex. _rašyti laišką_ vs. _nerašyti laiško_<cite>[365, pg19](#365)</cite>